ivanjdevs/SQL-Exercises/README.md

 # SQL-Exercises
-This repository contains a number of SQL exercises of all kinds and at all levels.
+This repository contains some SQL exercises of all levels.
+It's focused on data analysis exercises using SQL.